On this page

-Atlas offers a feature that moves infrequently accessed data from your Atlas cluster to a MongoDB-managed read-only Data Lake on a cloud object storage without user action.
-Once Atlas archives the data, you have a unified view of your Atlas and Online Archive data using a read-only Data Lake.
+Atlas moves infrequently accessed data from your Atlas cluster to a MongoDB-managed read-only Data Lake on a cloud object storage.
+Once Atlas archives the data, you have a unified view of your Atlas and Online Archive data in a read-only Data Lake.

 Atlas archives data based on the criteria you specify in an archiving rule.
 The criteria can be one of the following:

-- A combination of a date and number of days.
-Atlas archives data when the current date exceeds the date plus the number of days specified in the archiving rule.
+- A combination of a date field to archive data and number of days to keep data on the Atlas cluster.
+When the current date exceeds the value of the specified date field, Atlas subtracts the number of days from the current time and then archives data after the time.

 - A custom query.
 Atlas runs the query specified in the archiving rule to select the documents to archive.

-Atlas offers this Online Archive feature only on
+Online Archive in Atlas is available only on

 greater clusters that run MongoDB 3.6 or later.